 The local agricultural economy now supports far fewer employment opportunities, "on the land", than before.
 Nevertheless, there are still a number of working farms in the parish.
 As agriculture has changed, many old farm buildings no longer fulfil their original purpose and have been converted to a range of other commercial uses: this has both diversified farm businesses and provided a stock of buildings for new local enterprises.
 Other local businesses include Lamberhurst Vineyard and various local services and facilities (see below).
 Tourism is also an important element in the local economy, with Scotney Castle, Bewl Water, the Vineyard, and attractive local villages and countryside, bringing many visitors to Lamberhurst.
-It also helps to support some local facilities, such as local shop and pubs.
+It also helps to support some local facilities, such as local shops and pubs.

 At the 2011 Census, 1,196 people were economically active.
 Of these, 450 were in full-time employment, 148 in part-time employment, 232 were self-employed and 32 were unemployed.
 Local people are employed in a wide range of professions and trades.
 About 37% have either a degree or a professional qualification.
-There is a significant degree of out commuting to jobs in nearby towns, particularly Tunbridge Wells and London ground with sports facilities and a children's playground in the centre of the village; allotments at Brewer Street and Wiseacre; and a golf club at Church Lane.
+There is a significant degree of out commuting to jobs in nearby towns, particularly Tunbridge Wells and London